The Importance of Translators Note

 Why a Translator’s Note is Important

-With post-editing machine translation, the quality of the machine-produced translation often leaves the translator felt the need to explain a whole range of points!
+With post-editing machine translation, the quality of the machine-produced translation often leaves the translator feeling the need to explain a whole range of points!

 importancy of translator work